Scrappage program: Germany

-The scrappage scheme of Germany has been the largest so far.
-Every owner of a car being older than nine years was entitled for a scrappage premium of €2,500 when buying a new car.
+The 2009 scrappage scheme of Germany has been the largest so far, being a part of the 2009 stabilization policy "Konjunkturpaket II".
+Following the 2008–2010 automotive industry crisis, with the 2009 German federal election planned for 27 September 2009, every private person that has been owner for at least one year of a car that was at least nine years old was entitled for a scrappage premium of €2,500 (then U$3,320), colloquially called "Abwrackprämie" ('wreck rebate') when buying a new car that was compliant to vehicle emission standard "Euro 4".
+The old cars, supposedly worth less than €2,500, had to be demolished, rather than exported to other countries where they would continue to pollute, with the original papers sent in with the application.

 When launched on 13 January 2009, the program was limited to at most 600,000 cars and a budget of €1,500,000,000.
 However, the car market boomed with an unexpected increase of 40% (March 2009 compared to March 2008) in sales making the program too short running to offer more than a short-term stimulus – estimates showed that the program fund would be depleted by May.
-On 25 March 2009, the German Government decided to continue the scrappage scheme until the end of year.
-A German think tank estimated that the net impact of the program on the German budget will be €2,500,000,000.
+In March, a German think tank estimated that the net impact of the program on the German budget will be €2,500,000,000.
+On 25 March 2009, the German Government decided to continue the scrappage scheme until the end of year, earmarking €5,000,000,000.
+This amount lasted only until September 2, the program was discontinued accordingly.

 The impact on automakers has been varied.
-Ford has benefited from high sales of the Ka, Fiesta, and Fusion—together up 56% in April 2009 from a year before.
-However, luxury German automakers like BMW, Mercedes-Benz, and Porsche have had little benefit from the program and may have customers who have opted for cheaper, smaller cars instead.
+Ford has benefited from high sales of the Fiesta which was made in Cologne, plus the imports Ka and Fusion — together up 56% in April 2009 from a year before.
+However, those who can afford the luxury German models of BMW, Mercedes-Benz, and Porsche with prices over €50,000 have had little benefit from only €2,500, unlike customers of cheaper, smaller cars.

-German authorities discovered an illicit scheme through which an estimated 50,000 supposedly scrapped vehicles had been exported to Africa and Eastern Europe.
-In contrast with the U.S. Cash for Clunkers Program which requires dealers to destroy old engines by draining the motor oil and injecting instead sodium silicate, the German program only required the scrapped vehicles to be sent to junkyards, thus allowing the illegal exports to occur.
+German authorities discovered an illicit scheme through which an estimated (by the Federation of German Detectives) 50,000 supposedly scrapped vehicles had been exported to Africa and Eastern Europe.
+In contrast with the U.S. Cash for Clunkers Program which requires dealers to destroy old engines by draining the motor oil and injecting instead sodium silicate, the German program only required the scrapped vehicles to be sent to junkyards, with papers that are easy to falsify, thus "allowing" the illegal exports to occur.